-One of the best things about anal sex is that unlike many other sex acts, most everyone with a anus can have it… which means that it is accessible to most everyone in general.
-Even better, you don’t even need to be in a relationship in order to explore it.
+One of the best things about anal sex is that unlike many other sex acts, anyone with an anus can have it.
+So it’s accessible to everyone in general.
+Even better, you don’t need to be in a relationship in order to explore it.
 Anal play is an activity that can either be done with a partner or completely on your own.
-Further, despite the cultural myth of it being something that only gay men do, anal sex is actually enjoyed by people of all variety of gender identities and sexual orientations.
+Despite the cultural myth that it’s just for gay men, anal sex is actually enjoyed by people of all gender identities and sexual orientations.

-So, regardless of what gender you were assigned at birth, how you identify now, what genitals you happen to have, or what a potential partner’s gender identity is, anal play is literally one of the most inclusive sex acts around.
+Regardless of what gender you were assigned at birth, how you identify now, what genitals you happen to have, or what a partner’s gender identity is, anal play is literally one of the most inclusive sex acts around.

-Plus, it feels really good [link to pleasure based anatomy]!
-Especially to people with a prostate (though not exclusively).
+Plus, it feels really good!
+Especially to people with a prostate (although not exclusively).

-If anal is something that you’ve been thinking about for some time and you’re finally feeling ready to give it a go, here are few pointers to help get you started so that your experience is as pleasurable and safe as it possibly can be.
+If anal sex is something that you’ve been thinking about for some time and you’re finally feeling ready to give it a go, here are few pointers to help get you started so that your experience is pleasurable and safe.

 EASE into it…

-While it may seem exciting to take on the largest dildo that you own, or to go out and buy the thickest plug on the market, or to immediately take on your partner’s generous girth, slow up and start small!
-Whether it’s the first time, or the 50th, anal play isn’t something that you want to go from 0 to 100 within a short period of time.
+While it may seem exciting to take on the largest dildo that you own, buy the thickest plug on the market, or to immediately take on your partner’s girth, slow up and start small!
+Whether it’s the first time or the 50th, anal play isn’t something that you want to push too quickly.

-This preparation can be as simple as sensually inserting fingers (starting at the pinky) into the rectum, using a small to plugs or dildos to begin with, or slowly playing with bead insertion.
-The general idea being that the rectum often requires considerate stretching and stimulation before getting into the really exciting or particularly rough stuff.
+This preparation for anal sex can be as simple as sensually inserting fingers (starting at the pinky) into the rectum.
+You can use a small to plugs or dildos to begin with or slowly play with bead insertion.
+The rectum often requires considerate stretching and stimulation before getting into the exciting or rough stuff.

-If you happen to have the finances, consider purchasing an Anal Training Set or an array of differently sized plugs (like the Tantus Perfect Plug Kit).
-These products often contain a few plugs with circumferences starting as low as 2.75” circumference, and lengths as stubby as 3.5”, up to circumferences exceeding 6.25” and lengths of 5” or more.
+If finance isn’t a concern, consider purchasing an Anal Training Set or an array of differently sized plugs (like the Tantus Perfect Plug Kit).
+These products often contain a few plugs with circumferences starting as low as 2.75” circumference and lengths as stubby as 3.5,” up to circumferences exceeding 6.25” and lengths of 5” or more.

-Whether you’re playing on your own or with a partner, it’s important to comfortably get used to the sensation of anal penetration.
-So, take the time to relax, set the mood, ensure strong communication, listen to your body, and make sure that you’re having fun safely.
+Whether you’re playing on your own or with a partner, it’s important get comfortable with the sensation of anal penetration.
+So take the time to relax.
+Set the mood.
+Ensure strong communication.
+Listen to your body and make sure that you’re having fun safely.

-If it hurts, you’re likely going too fast of missing out on another key.
+If it hurts you’re likely going too fast or missing out on another key tip.

 Use LOTS of lube…